cord-b/typesafe-config-addons/README.md

 # Addons for Typesafe Config

-This project contains addons to enhance Typesafe Config usage:
+This project contains addons as sub-modules to enhance Typesafe Config usage:
-* **Custom Loading Strategy Addon** - Helps configure application environments that have multiple layers/profiles of Configs to apply.
-A common situation in application deployments.
-* **Spring PropertySource Addon** - Provides a `PropertySoruce` wrapper for `Config` objects.
-Back your Spring Environment with your Typesafe Config properties.
-Take advantage of extra features like **import**s, and URL loading.
+* **CustomConfigLoadingStrategy - ConfigFactory Addon**
+  * Implements `ConfigLoadingStrategy` that can be fully customized with a builder API, and then installed as the global `ConfigLoadingStrategy`.

+* **ConfigPropertySource - Addon for Spring Framework**
+  * A `PropertySoruce` wrapper for `Config` objects so that they can be loaded into Spring Framework.
+Handles converting property paths into Spring conventions (maps, array notation, etc).

 ## Getting these Dependencies
 Artifacts are available in the [jitpack.io](https://jitpack.io/) repository.
 See examples below: